 Site 11: Vista del Lago Apartments.
-Data Summary
+Data Summary --

-Site ID ID 11: Vista del Lago Apartments, 21622 Marguerite Parkway Assessor's Parcel Number(s) 836-211-45 Lot Consolidation N.A.
-Single Parcel Original Zoning/Zoning Approved for RHNA RPD 30 / RPD 50 Size 33.73 Acres, 29.45 feasibility study. (redeveloped to fudu/acre.)
-NOTE: only a p portion of the site e to be Maximum Density/ Realistic Density (of redeveloped portion) 50 du/acre / 32.5 du/acre NET Maximum Potential Unit Capacity/NET Realistic Capacity 650 / 553 Property Owner/Developer Interest Yes.
-Property owner, Equity Residential, has contacted the City to request inclusion in the Housing Element and is supportive of the higher zoning density of 50 units/acre.
-According to the property owner, "Considering the age of the property, it is likely that a combination of upgrades and redevelopment of the property, as opposed to only the renovation of the existing units, would be the preferred alternative for the property."
-City and property owner assume redevelopment of 17 acres of the TCAC Site Amenity Score 20 (High score - g grocery stores, pu TCAC limits Site A ıblic schools, n nedical facilities, Site Identified in Previous Housing Element No. Rezoned prior Considered new s r to statutory o deadline of Octob · · · · · · · · · · · · · · · · · · · Site Description and Factors Supporting Development Existing 608-unit apartment complex, built 1987.
-Whole site developed at approximately 21 units/acre, far below zoning potential.
-The current zoning of RPD 50 and redevelopment of part of the site would allow a net increase of as many as 650.
-Potential Income Distribution of Net Units Extremely/Very Low Low Moderate Above Moderate 168 100 99 186
+Site ID 11: Vista del Lago Apartments, 21622 Margueri te Parkway Assessor's Parcel Number(s) 836-211-45 Lot Consolidation N.A.
+Single Parcel Original Zoning/Zoning Approved for RHNA RPD 30 / RPD 50 Size 33.73 Acres, 29.41 Acres buildable per Related Company feasibility study.
+(NOTE: only a portion of the site to be redeveloped to full RPD 50.
+Site currently developed at 21 du/acre.) e to be Maximum Density/ Realistic Density (of redeveloped portion) 50 du/acre / 32.5 du/acre NET Maximum Potential Unit Capacity/ NET Realistic Capacity 650 / 553 Property Owner/Developer Interest Yes.
+Property ow to request inclusi of the higher zon property owner, likely that a comb the property, as o units, would be th and property own property, resultin would be phased property owner t necessary tenant motivated and is portion of site.
+Co Housing Element density.
+City has a total than the Re on in the Hous ing density of S "Considering the pination of upg opposed to onled the preferred all the assume record off a net increase and tenant two off-site relocase in the processe onstruction wo planning period ing Element and 50 units/acre.
+Act he age of the pro rades and redeve y the renovation ternative for the development of 1 ease of 650 units innover is estimat to avoid or minin tion.
+Owner is ex of planning rede ould be phased w od to accomplish re conservative re is supportive cording to the perty, it is elopment of of the existing property."
+City .7 acres of the .
+The project ted by the mize any tremely velopment of ithin the the increase in TCAC Site Amenity Score 20 (High score - good proximity to transit, public parks, library, grocery stores, public schools, medical facilities, pharmacies).
+TCAC limits Site Amenity points to 15.
+Site Identified in Previous Housing Element No. Rezoned prio Considered new s r to statutory of deadline of Octol Site Description and Factors Supporting Development nart of the cite would allow a net increase of as many as 650 Whole site elow zoning evelopment of many as 650 ely estimating a strong owner Potential Income Distribution of Net Units Extremely/Very Low Low Moderate Above Moderate 168 100 99 186